temach/reports/CIA-LAB-2-Booting.md

 This can be seen on the screenshot below:
 ![](https://i.imgur.com/utz7w6d.png)

 The kernel also creates a few more kernel threads for system management and the idle thread.
-Finally the shceduler interrupts are enabled and the scheduler can provide pre-emptive multi-tasking.
+Finally the scheduler interrupts are enabled and the scheduler can provide pre-emptive multi-tasking.

 The `kernel_init` is run as PID=1 and eventually tries to find and execute an init program provided on the filesystem.